-I define travel hacking as this: Opening new and highly specific credit cards to earn large signup bonuses (often in the range of 50,000 miles/points) that when stacked together can earn you nearly free travel around the world.
+I define this as this: Opening new and highly specific credit cards to earn large signup bonuses (often in the range of 50,000 miles/points) that when stacked together can earn you nearly free travel around the world.

-Let’s look at an example of a signup bonus: The Chase Sapphire Preferred Card is my #1 recommended credit card and as of publication of this article it offers a 50,000 Chase Ultimate Rewards (UR) point bonus when you spend $4,000 in the first 3 months after account approval.
+Let’s look at an example of a signup bonus: card_name is my #1 recommended credit card and as of publication of this article it offers a 50,000 Chase Ultimate Rewards (UR) point bonus when you spend $4,000 in the first 3 months after account approval.
 The $95 annual fee is waived the first year as well.

 Chase also offers a 5,000 point bonus if you add an authorized user who makes one purchase in those first three months.